 Advantages of Monkey Testing

-- Project Cost: for doing monkey testing, we don’t need to spend more money on this because, for doing such type of testing, we don’t need to spend more time and money to set up and execute the test cases.
+- Project Cost: We don’t need to spend more money on monkey testing because we don’t need more time and money to set up and execute the test cases.

 Disadvantages of Monkey Testing